Balajibalu19/Edviron_Frontend/README.md

 npm install
  or
 yarn install
-Create a .env file in the root directory and add the following environment variables:
+# Create a .env file in the root directory and add the following environment variables:

-env
-Copy code
  REACT_APP_API_URL=<your-api-url>
-Running the Application
+# Running the Application
 # Start the development server:

-bash
-Copy code
 npm start
  or
 yarn start